NINAnor/sscd/README.md

 There are a few diferent ways to clone the SSCD repository from Bitbucket.
 Here is an example, assuming Sourcetree is available in the local system:

-  * Click on the "Clone" button at the top right corner of this webpage
+  * Click on the `Clone` button at the top right corner of this webpage
   * Hit the `Clone in Sourcetree` button
   * Choose a suitable destination folder to hold the source code (from now on referred to as the "SSCD directory")